 Dates of the Show: Saturday, April 27-Saturday, May 4.

 Awards Ceremony - Sunday, April 28, 3-5 pm.

 Artists must be enrolled in a Vermont School or an accredited home school program in grades 7 - 12.

-The original work of the student/artist and created by hand (no straight copying from published sources, photographs, or computer work).
+Be the original work of the student and created by hand (no straight copying from published sources, photographs, or computer work).
 Note: The judges understand that student artists especially, will sometimes rely on published material for reference (we were all starting out once), but use it as reference for your own work, don’t just copy it.
-Found material such as parts of photos, fabric, or printed materials may be used if their use constitutes an essentially new image unique to the artist such as collage.
+Found material such as parts of photos, fabric, or printed materials may be used if their use constitutes an essentially new image unique to the artist such as a collage.

 Artwork may be: